Skip To Main Content

 (h) is planned collaboratively by those who will participate in and facilitate that development;

-(3) School district trustees shall establish an advisory committee to evaluate the school district’s current school year professional develop plan and develop and recommend a plan for the subsequent school year.
+(3) School district trustees shall establish an advisory committee to evaluate the school district’s current school year professional development plan and develop and recommend a plan for the subsequent school year.

 (a) The advisory committee shall include, but not be limited to, trustees, administrators, and teachers.
 A majority of the committee shall be teachers.